Bhavdip/FreeHunter/README.md

 How did you manage the structure in different main pages and subpages and integrate this with deep linking and push notification?
 Please explain the reasons and philosophies behind.

+There are mainly two famous community javascript libraries are available for routing.
+1. ReactNative Navigation(Community Edition)
+2. WIX/Navigation

-There mainly two famous community javascript libraries are available for routing.
-1. ReactNative Navigation(Official) 2.WIX/Navigation each has its pros and cons.
-Based on my experience WIX/Navigation its working well but its has quirks and many problems.
+Each has its pros and cons.Based on my experience WIX/Navigation its working well but its has quirks and many problems.
 Such as to prevent use to multiple click behavior its add screen twice in stack, Android Platform Specific issue on back-press behavior on hardware back-press different when you are on the screen has tabs when press back button it change the tab instead of go back to the previous screen, customization in header navigation has no more choice.

-After V2 they solved Multiple Click issues and Android Hardware Back Behavior.
+After V2 they solved Multiple Click issues and Android Hardware Back Behavior.Still if we talk about deeplinking still it very trick to mange on wix navigation.

 I propose to use React Community React-navigation you can see on github there are less issues unlike wix/ReactNavigation.
-I like the clean documentations with sample.If we compare those problems here then React-Navigation well managed the deeplinking and Android Specific issues.
+I like the clean documentations with sample.If we compare those problems here then React-Navigation has well managed the deeplinking and Android Specific issues.

 Best part of React-Navigation is stack navigation management, you can create Multiple stacks and sub pages inside it.
 Navigate from one stack to another stack.
-Move from one screen from one stack to another screen in different stack.Stack switching is well design.Also its provided the full customization to action-bar, different tab navigation,deeplinking and good community support.
+Move from screen of one stack to another screen in different stack.Stack switching is well design.Also its provided the full customization to action-bar, different tab navigation,deeplinking and good community support.

 1.2 Please explain a component life-circle inside a typical React Native application.
 Will there be any difference in different mobile device operating system?